All Episodes

 The second coming may be the most widely anticipated apocalypse ever, but it's far from the only version of the end times.

-The voluntary human extinction movement, whose website calls on people to stop having children altogether, and now the journalist Alan Weisman has produced, if not a Bible, at least a book of revelation, The World Without Us, which conjures up a future something like, well, like the area around Chernobyl, the Russian nuclear reactor that blew off a cloud of radioactive steam in 1986.
+And now the journalist Alan Weissman has produced, if not a Bible, at least a book of Revelation, The World Without Us, which conjures up a future something like, well, like the area around Chernobyl, a Russian nuclear reactor that blew off a cloud of radioactive steam in 1986.

 In a radius of 30 kilometers, there are no human settlements, just forests that have begun reclaiming fields and towns, home to birds, deer, wild boar, and moose.